Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 ### Update RTE Configuration Files

 The [Component Configuration​](build-overview.md#project-structure) is stored in the [RTE directory](build-overview.md#rte-directory-structure).
-When files are missing or new software packs are installed in might be required to update the RTE configuration files with this command:
+When files are missing or new software pack versions are installed it might be required to update the RTE configuration files with this command:

 ```bash
 csolution example.csolution.yml --update-rte